liqa1024/jsex-SGCMC/README.md

 2. Ensure that the `lmp` folder is in the `jse` Groovy classpath.
 You can **choose one** of the following methods:

-    * `jse` adds the current working directory to the classpath, so you can simply ensure that the `lmp` folder exists in the current running directory.
+    * `jse` adds the current working directory to the classpath, so you can simply ensure that the `lmp` folder exists in the current running directory:

+      ```text
+      ├─your_working_dir
+      │  └─lmp
+      │    ├─FixSgcmcNNAP.groovy
+      │    ├─FixFlipNNAP.groovy
+      │    └─FixFlipNNAPScaled.groovy
+      └─flipFe.lmpin
+      ```

     * **OR**, place the `lmp` folder inside the `lib/groovy` directory of `jse`. `jse` automatically adds this directory to the classpath: